 Assumption High School allocates financial assistance to students based on demonstrated financial need.
 Families wanting to be considered for financial aid must submit a formal online application to FACTS Grant & Aid.
 The link to the online application is available on our website.
-Applications are made available in December and are due to FACTS Grant & Aid in February for the following school year.
+Applications are made available in December and are due to FACTS Grant & Aid by January 31 for the following school year.
 Applications must be submitted annually and must be received by FACTS Grant & Aid by the due date posted on the application to be considered for assistance.
 Late applications and applications with incomplete information may not be considered for assistance unless financial aid funds become available.
+Please be aware, tuition assistance will not be awarded for the upcoming school year if the tuition status in the current school year is delinquent.